Bishop Kopacz celebrates Thanksgiving Mass with St. Francis students - The Vicksburg Post

 Like Kopacz, Arledge and assistant director of development at Vicksburg Catholic School Jackie Ponder said they are encouraging the students to give thanks for the small things.

-“Every little thing is a blessing,” Ponder said.
 “And we are thankful we are here every day,” Arledge said.

 Shape Up Mississippi receives International Paper Foundation grant